 ARTICLES

 Sea of Clouds Trekking, Lake Kussharo Canoeing & SUP, and Shimaenaga Birdwatching!
-Activities Guided by a Round-the-World Guide [Hokkaido, Bihoro Town]
+Activities in Bihoro, Hokkaido, Guided by a World Traveler

-Bihoro is a town located about a 15-minute drive from Memanbetsu Airport, the gateway to Eastern Hokkaido (Doto).
-Surrounded by places like Abashiri, Kitami, and Shari—home to the World Heritage Site of Shiretoko—this town is where "Pikan Planning" offers eco-tours and outdoor programs to fully enjoy nature.
-Popular activities that bring you closer to the nature of Eastern Hokkaido include sea of clouds trekking, SUP and canoeing on Lake Kussharo, and birdwatching tours to find the "snow fairy," the *shima enaga* (long-tailed tit).
-Join us as we introduce the unique natural experiences offered in Bihoro, guided by someone who has traveled around the world.
+Located about a 15-minute drive from Memanbetsu Airport, the gateway to Eastern Hokkaido, is the town of Bihoro.
+Surrounded by areas like Abashiri, Kitami, and Shari Town—home to the World Heritage site of Shiretoko—Bihoro is where you'll find "Pikan Planning," a company offering eco-tours and outdoor programs to enjoy nature to the fullest.
+Popular activities that bring you closer to the nature of Eastern Hokkaido include sea of clouds trekking, SUP and canoeing on Lake Kussharo, and birdwatching for the "snow fairy," the Shimaenaga.
+Here, we introduce the charm of Bihoro's unique nature experiences, guided by a man who has traveled the world.

-Sharing the Charm of Bihoro's "70% Nature"—Not Quite Urban, Not Quite Untamed Wilderness
+Sharing the Charm of Bihoro's "70% Nature," Neither Urban nor Untouched Wilderness

-Posing with the sea of clouds seen from Mount Mokoto in the background
+A photo taken with the sea of clouds from Mt.
+Mokoto in the background

-Pikan Planning offers activity tours based in Bihoro Town.
-It was founded in 2023 with the desire to "create tours that value the feeling of connecting with nature."
-The founder, Akimasa Takikawa, is an experienced mountaineer who began a round-the-world journey at age 23, trekking through mountains across the globe, including Sagarmatha National Park, the Caucasus Mountains, the Tatra Mountains, the Santa Cruz Valley, and the Patagonia region.
+Pikan Planning develops activity tours based in Bihoro Town.
+It was established in 2023 with the desire to "offer tours that cherish the 'feeling of connecting with nature.'"
+The founder, Akimasa Takikawa, is an experienced traveler who began a round-the-world journey at the age of 23, hiking through mountains across the globe, including Sagarmatha National Park, the Caucasus Mountains, the Tatra Mountains, the Santa Cruz Valley, and Patagonia.

 Mr. Takikawa during his round-the-world trip

-Inspired by the kindness he received from people on his travels, he thought, "Now I want to be the one to welcome travelers."
-After returning to his hometown of Sapporo, he began working for a company that managed guesthouses and guide services.
+Thanks to the kindness he received from people on his travels, he felt, "This time, I want to be the one welcoming travelers."
+Upon returning to his hometown of Sapporo, he began working for a company that managed guesthouses and guide services.
 However, with the start of the COVID-19 pandemic in 2020, tourism-related businesses came to a halt.
-It was then that Mr. Takikawa came across a job posting for Bihoro Town's Local Vitalization Cooperator program, seeking someone to become a guide utilizing the region's assets.
+It was then that Mr. Takikawa came across a job posting for the Bihoro Town Community Development Cooperation Team, which read: "Recruiting guides to utilize the Bihoro region."

-Hoping to "put down roots in a community and share the charm of its local nature," Mr. Takikawa immediately applied and was hired.
-He moved to Bihoro in April 2020 and has been living there ever since, "excavating" the town's natural attractions by seeing them with his own eyes.
+Mr. Takikawa, who had been thinking, "I want to put down roots in a community and share the charm of its local nature," immediately applied for the position and was hired.
+He moved to Bihoro in April 2020 and has since been living there, personally "discovering" the allure of Bihoro's nature with his own eyes.

 So, what exactly is the charm of Bihoro's nature?

-Mr. Takikawa explains it using the phrase "70% nature."
+Mr. Takikawa explained it using the phrase "70% nature."

-"If you were to rate the 'naturalness' of a region on a scale, a city might be a '0-5,' while places like Daisetsuzan National Park or the World Heritage Site of Shiretoko would be a '100-120.'
+"If you were to rate a region's 'naturalness' on a scale, a city might be a '0-5,' while places like Daisetsuzan National Park or the World Heritage site of Shiretoko would be '100-120.'
 I think Bihoro, where I live, is around a '70.'
-The nature in World Heritage Sites and national parks is breathtaking and truly wonderful, but because it's strictly protected by law, it's difficult for the average person to interact with it.
-However, there are many ways to engage with nature, including the joy of adding a human touch—like foraging for wild vegetables to eat or using felled trees to make tools.
+The nature in World Heritage sites and national parks is breathtaking and truly wonderful, but because it's strictly protected by law, it's difficult for the average person to get involved.
+However, there are many ways to interact with nature, including the joy of modifying it, like foraging for wild vegetables to eat or using felled trees to make tools.

-In Bihoro, you can enjoy nature in these ways, and I hope to share that appeal with everyone."
+In Bihoro, you can enjoy nature in these ways, and I hope to share that charm with everyone."
 (Akimasa Takikawa)

 On the Lake Kussharo Wakoto Peninsula SUP Tour

-Pikan Planning offers activities based in Bihoro.
-Its main fields are Lake Kussharo, a caldera lake formed when a crater from a volcanic eruption filled with water, and Mount Mokoto, the highest peak among the mountains surrounding the lake.
-A variety of eco-tours and outdoor programs are available, including trekking, canoeing, SUP, and birdwatching.
+Pikan Planning offers activities based in Bihoro Town.
+Its main fields are Lake Kussharo, a caldera lake formed when a crater from a volcanic eruption filled with water, and Mt.
+Mokoto, the highest peak among the mountains surrounding the lake.
+They offer a variety of eco-tours and outdoor programs, including trekking, canoeing, SUP, and birdwatching.

-A Breathtaking Sea of Clouds on the "Mount Mokoto Trekking Tour"
+Witness a Breathtaking Sea of Clouds on the "Mt.
+Mokoto Trekking Tour"

-The sea of clouds viewed from the summit of Mount Mokoto
+The sea of clouds viewed from the summit of Mt.
+Mokoto

-First up is the Mount Mokoto trekking tour.
-The main attraction of this eco-tour is, without a doubt, the sea of clouds visible from the summit.
+First up is the Mt.
+Mokoto Trekking Tour.
+The main attraction of this eco-tour is undoubtedly the sea of clouds visible from the summit.
 A view like this is sure to make you forget all your fatigue!

-Wake up early for the "Mount Mokoto Sea of Clouds & Sunrise Tour" and you might witness a magical scene like this!
+Wake up early for the "Mt.
+Mokoto Sea of Clouds & Sunrise Tour," and you might see a magical view like this!

-About a 15-minute walk down from the summit, at the 8th station, there's a mountain hut where you can even stay overnight.
+At the 8th station, about a 15-minute descent from the summit, there's a mountain hut where you can stay overnight.
 It's also recommended to refresh yourself with a drink of spring water called "Ginreisui."
-When there are few people around, Mr. Takikawa sometimes brings bamboo poles to do *nagashi somen* (flowing noodles) using the spring water.
-This kind of fun is perhaps unique to a "70% nature" environment, where people can actively engage with their surroundings.
+When there are few people, they sometimes bring bamboo poles to make nagashi-somen (flowing noodles) using the spring water.
+This kind of fun is perhaps unique to "70% nature," where people can actively engage with their surroundings.

-Furthermore, the "Mount Mokoto Snow Trekking Tour" held in winter offers a completely different landscape.
-In summer, you walk on maintained trails, but in winter, the paths and low shrubs are buried in snow, which has the advantage of allowing you to walk freely wherever you want to go.
+The "Mt.
+Mokoto Snow Trekking Tour" held in winter offers a completely different landscape from the summer.
+In summer, you walk on maintained trails, but in winter, the paths and low shrubs are buried in snow, which has the advantage of allowing you to walk freely wherever you want.

-You can fully enjoy the charm of Mount Mokoto as it changes its expression with the seasons, from summer to winter.
+You can fully enjoy the charm of Mt.
+Mokoto as its expression changes with the seasons, in both summer and winter.

-To a Hidden Hot Spring Inaccessible by Land via SUP or Canoe on Lake Kussharo
+Reach a Hidden Hot Spring by SUP or Canoe on Lake Kussharo

 Lake Kussharo, fed directly by spring water from the surrounding mountains

-Another major field for Bihoro-based Pikan Planning is Lake Kussharo.
-They offer eco-tours where you can enjoy canoeing and SUP on Lake Kussharo, which is Japan's largest caldera lake and said to be the second largest in the world.
+Another major field for Pikan Planning's Bihoro-based activities is Lake Kussharo.
+They offer eco-tours where you can enjoy canoeing and SUP on Lake Kussharo, which is the largest caldera lake in Japan and said to be the second largest in the world.

 A magical view from the canoe

-You might even spot deer from the water
+You might even see deer from the lake

-Just riding a canoe or SUP on the beautiful lake allows you to feel at one with nature, but on calm days, you can also visit "Oyakotsu Jigoku," a hot spring at the tip of the Wakoto Peninsula.
-This spot is inaccessible by land, making it a true "hidden hot spring."
-Of course, you can soak in the onsen, and sometimes they even make boiled eggs to eat.
+Just riding a canoe or SUP on the beautiful lake allows you to feel a sense of unity with nature, but on calm days, you can also visit the "Oyakotsu Jigoku" hot spring at the tip of the Wakoto Peninsula.
+This place is inaccessible by land, making it a true "hidden hot spring."
+Besides soaking in the onsen, they sometimes make and eat boiled eggs there.

 Making boiled eggs in a natural hot spring is a rare experience, even at tourist spots.
 This is another one of the precious experiences unique to Pikan Planning's activities.

 Pikan Planning also holds birdwatching tours in both Bihoro Town and on the Wakoto Peninsula.
-On either tour, you have a chance to see the *shima enaga*, also known as the "snow fairy."
-Although this bird inhabits all of Hokkaido, it can be difficult to spot if you're not used to looking for it, making the "Find the Shima Enaga!
+On either tour, you might have the chance to see the Shimaenaga, also known as the "snow fairy."
+This bird inhabits all of Hokkaido, but it can be difficult to spot if you're not used to it, making the "Find the Shimaenaga!
 Bihoro Town Birdwatching Tour" particularly popular.

 White-tailed eagle

-You're also likely to encounter woodpeckers like the black woodpecker and the great spotted woodpecker, as well as the Japanese green pigeon, known for its vibrant colors.
-Focus your eyes in the forest and try to find these beautiful wild birds.
+You can also frequently encounter woodpeckers like the Black woodpecker and the Great spotted woodpecker, as well as the vibrantly colored White-bellied green pigeon.
+Peer intently into the forest and try to find these beautiful wild birds.

-Mr. Takikawa, who has experienced a round-the-world trip himself, says, "Eco-tours and outdoor programs might seem expensive at around 10,000 yen for a 2-3 hour trip, but I believe that 'experiences' like travel and activities become irreplaceable."
+Mr. Takikawa, who has traveled the world himself, says, "Eco-tours and outdoor programs might seem expensive at around 10,000 yen for a 2-3 hour trip, but I believe that 'experiences' like travel and activities become irreplaceable."

-Bihoro Town is conveniently located, about a 30-minute drive to Abashiri where drift ice arrives in winter, a 40-minute drive to Akan-Mashu National Park, and a 90-minute drive to Shiretoko.
-You can wake up early to see the sea of clouds on Mount Mokoto and then head to another area, or you can try out several of Pikan Planning's activities.
+Bihoro Town is conveniently located for visiting any nearby area: about 30 minutes by car to Abashiri, where drift ice arrives in winter; about 40 minutes to Akan-Mashu National Park; and about 90 minutes to Shiretoko.
+You can wake up early to see the sea of clouds at Mt.
+Mokoto before heading to another area, or you can experience several of Pikan Planning's activities.

-It might be difficult to experience everything if your schedule is tight, but we hope you'll choose the activities that interest you and share a wonderful time with your family and friends!
+It might be difficult to experience everything if your schedule is limited, but be sure to choose the activities that interest you most and share a wonderful time with your family and friends!

 Pikan Planning

-■Pikan Planning's Special Offer: 25% off the tour participation fee (applies to groups of 3-5 people per tour).
+■Pikan Planning's Special Offer: 25% off tour participation fees (applies to groups of 3-5 people per tour).

-For more details on the "DOTO Youth Discount," please see this feature page.
+For more details on the "DOTO Young Discount," please see this feature page.

 Writer Profile